-- 1. hold a baccalaureate degree from a nationally accredited school of nursing. - 2. submit a statement of professional goals and current resume. - 3. hold a current unencumbered Mississippi RN license with no pending action in any state. - 4. have an overall undergraduate GPA of 3.0 or a GPA of 2.5 on the last 30 undergraduate hours. - 5. submit scores for the Graduate Record Exam.
+- 1. hold a baccalaureate degree from a nationally accredited school of nursing. - 2. submit a statement of professional goals and current resume. - 3. hold a current unencumbered RN license with no pending action in any state. - 4. have an overall undergraduate GPA of 3.0 or a GPA of 2.5 on the last 30 undergraduate hours.